operator-framework/getting-started/README.md

 $ kubectl get ClusterServiceVersion-v1s memcachedoperator.v0.0.1 -o json | jq '.status'
 ```

-After applying this manifest, nothing has happened yet, because the cluster does not met the requirements specified in our manifest.
+After applying this manifest, nothing has happened yet, because the cluster does not meet the requirements specified in our manifest.
 Create the CustomResourceDefinition and RBAC rules for the Memcached type managed by the Operator:

 ```sh
 $ kubectl apply -f deploy/rbac.yaml